rybalkinsd/kohttp/gitbook/core/asynchronous-calls/generic-requests.md

 # async Generic requests

-A request context can be reused for different http methods without explicitly calling the `httpGet` or other functions for different http methods.
+A request context can be reused for different http methods without explicitly calling the `httpGetAsync` or other functions for different http methods.

 ```kotlin
 var variableMethod: Method = Method.GET